Max Beck

-Max Beck (1966 – January 12, 2008) was an American intersex advocate, active in the now-defunct Intersex Society of North America (ISNA).
-Max participated in the first known public demonstration against human rights violations on intersex people, which took place in Boston on October 26, 1996.
-The event is now commemorated by Intersex Awareness Day.
+Max Beck (1966 – January 12, 2008) was an American intersex advocate, who was active in the now-defunct Intersex Society of North America (ISNA).
+On October 26, 1996 in Boston, Beck participated in the first known public demonstration against human rights violations on intersex people.
+The event is now annually commemorated and recognized as Intersex Awareness Day.

 Early life

 Max Beck has described how his sex was not determinable at birth.
 Through testing it was discovered that he had mosaic XY/X0 chromosomes.
 His gonads were removed, and he was raised female, with yearly visits to endocrinologists and urologists.
 Beck's genitals were described as not yet "finished".
 Puberty "came in pill form", with a vaginoplasty, and he later attempted suicide.
 He survived and later met Tamara Alexander, later his wife, and subsequently switched hormone treatment to testosterone.
 The couple married on February 12, 2000.
 Alexander describes how the medical management of Beck's childhood is an "analogue for childhood sexual abuse", where disclosure and living were a blessing.